sadatnazarli/WifiAttack/README.md

 # first you need to run these commands

-$ifconfig
+ifconfig
-$ airmon-ng start wlan0
+ airmon-ng start wlan0
-$ airodump-ng wlan0
+ airodump-ng wlan0